Emjayen/ntfw/README.md

 ## Overview

-ntfw classifies all network traffic arriving at your machine as either public or private. *Public* traffic is that which is destined to internet-facing services you provide such as web- and game servers, while *private* is implicitly defined as the inverse and is assumed to constitute your internal systems (e.g, RDP)
+ntfw classifies all network traffic arriving at your machine as either public or private. *Public* traffic is that which is destined to internet-facing services you provide such as web- and game servers, while *private* is the inherent inverse and is assumed to constitute your internal systems (e.g, RDP)

 Private traffic is subject to host-based authorization while public traffic is optionally subject to traffic policing.
 <br>

 ## Configuration

+### Rules

+*Rules* define what consistutes public traffic; any traffic not matching these rules is considered private traffic.

+Each rule can match traffic based on one of the following criteria:

+- L3 protocol, such as ARP, IPv6, ect
+- L4 protocol, such as IGMP, ICMP, ect
+- L4 transport and port number: TCP, UDP and LDP.

+For each rule you can optionally also define the costs for each packet and the meter which each individual quantity is charged against.
+Specifying zero for any of these fields will have the effect of disabling it.
+See the *Traffic Policing* section below for more details.

 ### Users